Information you must provide

 - whether you’re your partner’s carer

-You don’t generally need to send in things like WhatsApp messages, Skype history or photos of you together.
+If you’re applying to join your partner in the UK, you’ll need to send other proof, for example WhatsApp messages, Skype history or photos of you together.

 Your previous partners